auristor/sro-auristor-client/README.md

 ## Step 7b: Deploying the AuriStorFS KMOD/CSI SpecialResource ConfigMap

-Pre-build ConfigMap objects containing the charts corresponding to the versions referenced  AuriStorFS KMOD/CSI SpecialResource object  (spec.chart.version)  are available under [chartVersions](chartVersions) with the latest version at [chartVersions/latest](chartVersions/latest).
+Pre-build ConfigMap objects containing the charts corresponding to the versions referenced  AuriStorFS KMOD/CSI SpecialResource object  (spec.chart.version)  are available under [chartVersions](chartVersions) .
 These charts must be considered Read-Only and need be deployed prior to the AuriStorFS KMOD/CSI SpecialResource object.

+The version of the deployed chart MUST match the .spec.chart.version field in the xxxxx

+To avoid mis-matching, if the location of your AuriStorFS Special Resource yaml file is located at SPECIAL_RESOURCE, the chart version can be extracted via:

+	CHART_VERSION=$(grep version $SPECIAL_RESOURCE | awk '{ print $2 }')

+The ConfigMap for that Chart can then be deployed via:

 	oc create -f chartVersions/$CHART_VERSION/auristorfs-client-chart.yaml

-The latest version of the AuriStorFS KMOD/CSI SpecialResource charts will be found  at:

-    chartVersions\latest\auristorfs-client-chart.yaml

 The  **[bin/deploySpecialResourceChart](bin/deploySpecialResourceChart)** script is provided and may be used for deploying the correct version directly from the version tag in the ([auristorfs-client-special-resource.yaml](auristorfs-client-special-resource.yaml)) file